DasarathanSampath/theDataTalks/docs/en/politics/delhi-over-view-of-legislative-results.md

 ### Legislative Constituency (LC):

-In 1951 election, Delhi had 42 constituencies out of which 6 were dual member constituency & 36 were single member constituency.
-After the abolition of dual member constituency act in 1961, Delhi had 56 constituencies.
-From 1993 election NCT of Delhi has 70 constituencies till date.
+In the 1951 election, Delhi had 42 constituencies out of which 6 were dual member constituency & 36 were single member constituency.
+After the abolition of the dual member constituency act in 1961, Delhi had 56 constituencies.
+From 1993 election NCT of Delhi has 70 constituencies to date.

 ### Delhi cheif ministers list: